Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Model

 where $\sigma'\in S_B$. \\

 A {\em permutation process} $\Pi$ is a collection of probability distributions over sets of permutations $S_B$ such that $B \subseteq A$, with $\Pi(A)$ being a distribution over $S_A$.
-A permutation process is {\it consistent} if $\Pi(A)|_B=\Pi(B)$ for any finite subset $B\subseteq A$, that is, if the distribution over $S_B$ is obtained by marginalizing the distribution over $S_A$ on the extra alternatives in $A\setminus B$. \\
+A permutation process is {\it consistent} if $\Pi(A)|_B=\Pi(B)$ for any finite subset $B\subseteq A$, that is if the distribution over $S_B$ is obtained by marginalizing out the extra alternatives in $A\setminus B$ from the distribution over $S_A$. \\